AndreasMadsen/modulebox/README.md

 This is just like the `require` function in node.js, it returns the `module.exports` value.

 However unlike the `require` function it is not called from a specific module but from the root as defined by the `root` property on the server-side.

-Also note that if the module wasn't prefetched by `box.require.ensure` it will be loaded synchronously, wich will block the javascript execution in the browser.
-If this is the case you will be warned by a `console.warn` call if supported by the browser.
+Also note that if the module wasn't prefetched with `box.require.ensure` it will be loaded synchronously, which will block the javascript execution in the browser.
+If this is the case you will be warned by a `console.warn` call (if supported by the browser).

 ```javascript
 var index = require('/index.js');